iniquitybbs/iniquity/docs/README.md

 Iniquity itself is written in TypeScript and requires Node.js and Docker on your computer to make this all work.

 Alpha... — 03/16/2022
 The more I read about IQ3, the more I dig that this isn't just a BBS platform, it's a tool that can be used to create/script just about any kind of terminal application...
 Seems to share that piece of DNA with x84, yeah?

 //rubs hands in maniacal anticipation//

 ispyhumanfly — 03/17/2022
 Yup, that's basically it @Alpha... .
 When in a more finished state, the @iniquitybbs/templates package is going to have a few different kinds of examples, and BBS setups for people to get started with.
 But they exist as examples.
 Iniquity 3 itself is an SDK and platform for creating terminal applications that can be accessed from terminal/web/maybe mobile.
 Absolutely x84 is the genesis of the idea here.
 I liked what those guys had done, but, wanted to hopefully be able to take it a bit further.
 So with that in mind, I originally started this project as a ruby project, and started working on the CLI portion... after sometime decided to switch to the TypeScript/JS version that exists now, with the runtime as I've explained previously.

+grymmjack — 04/08/2022
+wow
+@ispyhumanfly iq is node?

+ispyhumanfly — 04/11/2022
+Hey @grymmjack , I’d say it like this… Iniquity 3 itself is written in TypeScript.
+And, for anyone wanting to develop an iniquity bbs or application or whatever, you would also be writing this in TypeScript.
+Iniquity has a few elements to its runtime; NodeJS, SynchronetJS, Browser JS and Ubuntu Linux with all the system tools a sysop may need.
+All of this is contained within the “Iniquity Runtime”, which is basically everything I just mentioned wrapped tightly in a Docker container.
+As someone wanting to use Iniquity it’s as simple as installing it from NPM, making sure Docker is running, and the rest is handled in the background for you.

+grymmjack — 04/12/2022
+that is rad @ispyhumanfly

 ### Development of this project